ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

     ```
     {: pre}

     This command returns both the `offering_crn` and the `offering_version_crn` for the available images.
-When you create an instance, you can either provision an instance from the private catalog image at the latest version in a catalog product offering by using the `offering_crn` or from a specific version in the catalog product offering by using the `offering_version_crn`.
+When you create an instance, you can either provision an instance from the private catalog image at the most recent version in a catalog product offering by using the `offering_crn` or from a specific version in the catalog product offering by using the `offering_version_crn`.

     Save the `offering_crn` and `offering_version_crn`in variables, which is used later to provision an instance.